 By now, you should have a greater understanding of why the adoption of containerization and microservices are now at the forefront of many digital transformations.
-The ability to increase time-to-market, reliability, flexibility, and software scalability with containerization has become crucial for supplying the abstraction and virtualization necessary for application development to progress faster.
+The ability to increase reliability, flexibility, and software scalability with containerization has become crucial for supplying the abstraction and virtualization necessary for application development to progress faster.

 At Trianz, we can help you implement a containerization strategy, sharpen your existing IT infrastructure, and help you navigate containers and microservices so that you won’t miss the boat at this stage of your digital transformation journey.

 What Is an SQL Query Engine?
 SQL query engine architecture was designed to allow users to query a variety of data sources within a single query.
 While early SQL-based query engines such as Apache Hive allowed analysts to cut through the clutter of analytical data, they found running SQL analytics on multi-petabyte data warehouses to be a time-intensive process that was difficult to visualize and hard to scale.Explore